Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Discussion

 \subsection{Practical Considerations and Future Work}

-While our method effectively balances the trade-off between model utility and forgetting performance, one practical challenge is the potential loss in utility after unlearning.
-To mitigate this, one promising approach is to perform additional training on the model using the retained dataset or new datasets post-unlearning.
-This can help the model regain some of the utility lost during the unlearning process by reinforcing essential task-related features without reintroducing the forgotten information.

-Another significant consideration is the computational complexity of our proposed method.
-The DLFD algorithm, which involves the calculation of Optimal Transport (OT) loss and Membership Inference Attack (MIA) evaluations, requires substantial computational resources.
-However, our method is designed to complete the unlearning process within a single epoch, offering a practical balance between computational load and efficiency.
-This is a notable advantage compared to other methods that may require multiple epochs to achieve their best results.
+One potential limitation of our method could arise when retain and forget datasets have overlapping features in the feature space.
+While our current implementation demonstrates strong performance in settings with minimal overlap, handling heavily overlapping feature distributions remains a challenging scenario that warrants further investigation.

-Moreover, while the Membership Inference Attack (MIA) is widely used as a metric to assess forgetting performance, it may not fully capture the effectiveness of unlearning across all tasks and scenarios.
-For instance, in scenarios where the model is exceptionally well-trained and generalized, the distinction between forgotten and unseen data may become minimal, leading to MIA scores that do not adequately reflect the true forgetting performance.
-In such cases, MIA might yield similar scores for both retained and forgotten data, which could mislead the evaluation.
-Although exploring different MIA implementations can provide valuable insights, there is a need for the unlearning community to converge on more robust and universally accepted evaluation metrics.
-Developing and agreeing upon such metrics will be crucial for advancing consistent and effective assessments in the future.
+Moreover, although MIA is widely used as a metric to assess forgetting performance, it may not fully capture unlearning effectiveness across all scenarios.
+In scenarios where the model is exceptionally well-trained, the distinction between forget and unseen data may become minimal, leading to MIA scores that do not adequately reflect the true forgetting performance.
+This suggests the need for the unlearning community to develop more robust evaluation metrics.